Herschel Grynszpan: Legal defence

-Sexuality
+Sexual orientation

 Grynszpan was theorized to have been acquainted with Rath before the shooting.
 According to this theory, Rath was homosexual and had met Grynszpan in Le Boeuf sur le Toit (a Paris bar).
 It is unclear whether Grynszpan himself was alleged to be homosexual or simply using his youth and appearance to win an influential friend.
 According to the theory, Rath had promised to use his influence to legalize Grynszpan's French residency.
 When Rath reneged on his promise, Grynszpan went to the embassy and shot him.

 According to a 2001 article in The Guardian, historian Hans-Jürgen Döscher planned to publish an updated edition of his Reichskristallnacht which indicated that Grynszpan and Rath had had a sexual relationship.
 He alleged that Rath was nicknamed "Mrs Ambassador" and "Notre Dame de Paris" as a result of his homosexual activities.
 Döscher quoted the diaries of French author André Gide, who wrote that Rath "had an exceptionally intimate relationship with the little Jew, his murderer": "The idea that such a highly thought-of representative of the Third Reich sinned twice according to the laws of his country is rather amusing."
 However, Swiss-Canadian writer Corinne Chaponnière wrote in a 2015 essay that the quotation was incorrectly attributed to Gide.
 Döscher claims, in 2000, that by 1941, both the Ministry of Justice and the Reich Security Main Office were aware that Ernst vom Rath was apparently active in Paris's homosexual circles and had likely met Herschel Grynszpan there.